 For a team to compete in this event you must be a member of a rowing federation and a citizen of that country.
 There are rigid regulations controlling this event.

-The 2020 and the 2021 World Rowing Championships were cancelled due to the coronavirus pandemic.
+- The 2020 and the 2021 World Rowing Championships were canceled due to the coronavirus pandemic.